Local and Central Differential Privacy for Robustness and Privacy in Federated Learning: Defending Against Backdoor Attacks in FL

 \descr{LDP and CDP.} We then turn to LDP and CDP, aiming to 1) assess their behavior against backdoor attacks, and 2) compare how they perform compared to the above defenses.
 For LDP, we follow Algorithm~\ref{alg:ldpalgo}.
 For EMNIST, we experiment with two epsilon values ($\epsilon=3$ and $\epsilon=7.5$) with $\delta=10^{-5}$.
 Fig.~\ref{ldp-case1} shows that LDP ($\epsilon=3$) provides significantly worse main task accuracy in comparison to weak DP and norm bounding (62\% vs. 90\%); however, it provides better attack mitigation (10\% vs 16\%).
 LDP ($\epsilon=7.5$) provides a better utility compared to LDP ($\epsilon=3$) (82\% compared to 69\%), but worse mitigation (47\% vs. 10\%).
 In CIFAR10, we apply LDP with $\epsilon=2.5$ and $\epsilon=7$ and Fig.~\ref{ldp-case1-cifar10} depicts the resulting plot.
 LDP ($\epsilon=2.5$) mitigates the attack better than weak DP (10\% vs 14\%) while the utility is reduced to 67\%.
 As expected, LDP ($\epsilon=7$) has a higher backdoor accuracy compared to LDP ($\epsilon=2.5$) (43\% compared to 10\%).
 However, it has a better main task accuracy (79\% vs. 67\%).
-Fig.~\ref{ldp-case1-reddit} shows that LDP ($\epsilon=1.7$), for Reddit-comments, reduces the backdoor accuracy to 45\%, 43\%, and 55\% for task1, task2, and task3, which is better mitigation in comparison to Weak DP defense.
-Main task accuracy is decreased to around 15\%.
+Fig.~\ref{ldp-case1-reddit} presents that LDP ($\epsilon=1.7$) for Reddit-comments, reduces the backdoor accuracy to 45\%, 43\%, and 55\% for task1, task2, and task3, which is better mitigation in comparison to Weak DP defense.
+Main task accuracy decreases to around 15\%. \ndss{In Sentiment140, we apply LDP with $\epsilon=1.9$ and $\epsilon=6.7$; the results in Fig.~\ref{ldp-case1-sentiment} show that LDP ($\epsilon=1.9$) provides better mitigation by reducing the backdoor accuracy to around 20\%, and decreasing the main task accuracy to around 58\%.}